Constraining the top-Higgs sector of the Standard Model Effective Field Theory: Electroweak precision tests

 In contrast, the $U$ parameter receives its first contribution at the dimension-eight level.
 As a result, when considering leading-log effects, the top-Higgs couplings only generate the $S$ parameter, and do not contribute to $C_{HD}$ or the dimension-eight operator responsible for $U$.
 The contributions to $S$ arise through the RG mixing with $O_{\vp WB}$ described in section \ref{sec:RGLHC}, which coincides with the divergent parts of the loop contributions discussed in \cite{Zhang:2010dr,Greiner:2011tt}.

 To derive the constraints resulting from the $S$ parameter, we expres $C_{\vp WB}$ in terms of the Higgs-top couplings (Table \ref{tab:mtLHC}) and employ the result of a fit to experimental data, $S=-0.03\pm 0.10$ \cite{Agashe:2014kda}~\footnote{This constraint results from a fit in which $T$ and $U$ are allowed to vary.
 Since we do not consider contributions to these parameters, we could take $T=U=0$ to be a prediction of our scenario and force $U$ and $T$ to zero in the fit.
 This would lead to a more stringent constraint on $S$, with the SM point, $S=0$, excluded at $90\%$.
-We therefore prefer to allow $T$ and $U$ to vary and employ the more conservative constraint $S=-0.03\pm 0.10$.}.
+We therefore prefer to allow $T$ and $U$ to vary and employ the more conservative constraint $S=-0.03\pm 0.10$.}~\footnote{It should be noted that the extraction of $S$ could be complicated in case there are additional interactions that significantly modify the fermion-$Z$ vertex \cite{Elias-Miro:2013gya,Elias-Miro:2013mua}.
+Such deviations from the SM could be induced by operators of the form $(\bar f_{L,R} \g^\mu f_{L,R})(i\vp^\dagger (\overleftarrow D_\mu -\overrightarrow D_\mu)\vp)$, however, since these interactions only receive mixing contributions from the top-Higgs interactions at the three-loop level, we neglect these effects here.}.